simple-container-com/welder/docs/content/platform/tool/welder/howto/index.md

 ## Profiles and conditional customizations of the build configuration

-Atlas build allows to define [profiles](/platform/tool/welder/howto/profiles-and-modes) with different configurations for different environments.
+Welder allows to define [profiles](/platform/tool/welder/howto/profiles-and-modes) with different configurations for different environments.
 For example, you can define a profile for production environment and another one for development.

 ```yaml